Bounce rate is one of the most important barometers of your digital marketing performance. Even so, it’s also one of the most misunderstood metrics.

 - Be prominent – place your CTA in the above the fold area (don’t be afraid to duplicate it below the fold when it makes sense)

-- Stand out – use contrasting colors and bold text
+- Stand out – use contrasting colours and bold text

 - Be relevant – prompt users to take the next logical step